Chikayo-k/rate-your-stay/README.md

 **Case5**

-Got an attribute error by using review_id, To solve this issue I added ‘data-’ in front of ‘reveiw_id’ to make it data-review_id.
+Got an attribute error by using review_id, To solve this issue I added ‘data-’ in front of ‘review_id’ to make it data-review_id.

 ![Case5 Bug Image](docs/images/case-5.png
 )